 PhD in Development Studies

 Coordination Committee

 Francisco Louçã (ISEG, coordinator

-Joana Pereira Leite (ISEG)
+Olivia Bina (ICS)

 Mário Vale (IGOT)

-Olivia Bina (ICS)

-Manuel Correia (ISA)
+Luis Goulão (ISA)

+Alexandre Abreu (ISEG)

-The PhD in Development Studies is a 3rd cycle program of studies that aims to provide high quality training and produce original research in the area of Development Studies, a field of interdisciplinary research of the process of economic, social and political changes in modern societies.
+The PhD in Development Studies is a 3rd cycle program of studies that aims to provide high quality training and produce original research in the area of Development Studies, a field of interdisciplinary research on the process of economic, social and political changes in modern societies.

-This PhD program was created in 2009 and accredited by the national agency A3ES in 2015.
-After 2017/18 this program became a joint PhD of ISEG (School of Economics and Management), ICS (Institute of Social Sciences), IGOT (Institute of Geography and Spatial Planning) and ISA (School of Agriculture) of Universidade de Lisboa.
+This PhD program was created in 2009 and accredited by the Portuguese national agency A3ES in 2015.
+In 2017/18 this program became a joint PhD involving ISEG (School of Economics and Management), ICS (Institute of Social Sciences), IGOT (Institute of Geography and Spatial Planning) and ISA (School of Agriculture) of the Universidade de Lisboa.

 ISEG Scientific Committee ICS Scientific Committee IGOT Scientific Committee ISA Scientific Committee

-Francisco Louçã Olivia Bina Mário Vale Manuel Correia
+Francisco Louçã Olivia Bina Mário Vale Luis Goulão

-Joana Pereira Leite Simone Tulumello Jorge Malheiros José Lima Santos
+Alexandre Abreu Simone Tulumello Jorge Malheiros José Lima Santos

-Alexandre Abreu Roberto Falanga Margarida Queirós Luis Mira da Silva
+Carlos Castel-Branco Roberto Falanga Margarida Queirós Luis Mira da Silva

 Target

 Entry conditions and selection criteria

 What kind of themes can I study in the Program?

 How the Program is structured?

 How to prepare a doctoral thesis?

 Where to prepare the PhD thesis?

 Research Centres

 Fees

 Coordination team

 Target

 Anyone interested in obtaining advanced academic training and doing research with a view to working in jobs related to international and national development in the public sector, the private sector, or the non-profit sector.
 Out-going students can find employment in teaching and research posts, managerial and executive positions in international and national organisations, consultancy, training, research projects, journalism, planning, development projects, public policy planning and evaluation, and social projects and social policies.

-This programme is lectured in English, but offers tutorial in both Portuguese and English.
-The PhD thesis may be written in Portuguese or in English.
+This programme is lectured in English, but offers tutorials in both Portuguese and English.
+The PhD thesis may be written in Portuguese or English.

 Entry conditions and selection criteria

 Anyone holding a masters degree in the areas of economics, management, law, sociology, geography, agronomy and forestry, political science, international relations, history, anthropology, or any other area deemed appropriate can apply.
 Students who obtained a GPA of 16 or more (out of 20) or, in special circumstances, students whose GPA is lower than 16 but have demonstrated appropriate academic training or professional experience may also apply.
 The Scientific Board of the PhD programme will choose candidates on the basis of the following criteria:

 - Masters degree (final grade)

 - First degree (undergraduate) (GPA)

 - Academic and relevant professional experience

 - Research proposal

 - Motivation letter

 - Information on two persons for recommendation letters

 Non-native English speakers must hold a proficiency certificate of a level equivalent to B1 or higher according to the Common European Framework of Reference for Languages.

 For the purposes of the proficiency certification, placement test results from an authorized language school equivalent to or greater than B2 of the Common European Framework of Reference for Languages are also accepted.
-Personal interviews may be required.

-What kind of themes can I study in the Program?
+Note that the Admissions Board reserves the right to request an interview using Skype or a similar software.
+What kind of topics can I study in the Program?